Don’t forget, no refunds or exchanges.

 Often in the theater we pretend the audience is not there.
 That’s why we put the audience in the dark.
 You have to be quiet and play along.
 Sometimes you need to pretend you are listening in but not letting anyone know you are there.

 Be considerate of those around you!

-Don’t kick the back of the seat in front of you, and don’t talk during the performance, because it might disturb those around you.
+Don’t kick the back of the seat in front of you, don’t be on you phone or tablet, and don’t talk during the performance, because it might disturb those around you.

 After the performance has ended…

 When the performance is over, the actors will return to the stage for a Curtain Call.
 This is the performers way of thanking the audience for their attention. it’s important to show your appreciation by applauding for the performers.
 In some performances, you might hear people applaud or cheer during the performance, and sometimes that’s OK.
 But often the audience holds their applause until after the performance has ended.
 When you do applaud, respond enthusiastically.
 It is not polite to leave during the curtain call.
 Wait until it is over and then exit with the rest of the audience.

 Stand and applaud if you really liked the show!

 Actors are thrilled when they receive a “Standing Ovation.”
 If you want to pay them the highest praise, you might stand and applaud during the curtain call.
 It’s reserved for only the best performances!
 The performers feel a strong sense of pride when many or even all of the patrons stand to applaud them.